AY Automate

 What Is an AI-First Engineer?
 (And Why Your Next Hire Must Be One)

-Four percent of all global GitHub commits are now authored by Claude Code.
+The numbers explain why the definition matters.
+4% of all global GitHub commits are now authored by Claude Code.
 By end of 2026, that figure is projected to reach 20%.
 Meanwhile, 3.2 companies are competing for every qualified AI engineer on the market, with over 1.6 million open positions and only 518,000 candidates available to fill them.

 This post defines the AI-first engineer clearly: what they do, how they think, what tools they use, and why this profile is non-negotiable for any engineering team that wants to stay competitive.
 If you are a CTO, technical founder, or engineering lead at a SaaS company or startup, this is the hiring framework you need going into 2026.